 ART 205 - Commercial Illustration I

 A course which explores a full range of current commercial illustration methods and techniques utilizing the following media: pencil, pen and ink, watercolor, and collage.
-Two class hours, four studio hours.
+Students are responsible for purchasing their own materials for this course.

 Course Learning Outcomes